Are Penny Stocks Worth It? 6 Rules for Investing

 Penny stocks seem like an opportunity to buy into an up-and-coming company for dirt cheap.
-You can buy hundreds or even thousands of shares for the price of an S&P 500 company share.
+At penny stock prices, you can afford to buy hundreds or even thousands of shares.

-But watch out: Investing in penny stocks could easily leave you broke.
+But watch out: Trading penny stocks could easily leave you broke.
+Here’s why it’s so easy to lose money buying penny stocks.

 The U.S. Securities and Exchange Commission defines a penny stock as one that trades for $5 or less per share.
 Most investors, though, take a narrower definition.
 Many define it as one that trades for under $1.